aryanbhosale/transfer-sol-web3js/README.md

 The entire source code, `index.ts` is well documented within the file to guide the reader at every step

-This is the [buildspace](https://buildspace.so/) Solana Core-1 final shipping task

 Keeping in mind the following points, anyone can make a simple transaction program using Solana :

 1. keypair